Abohessuin/-Web-programming-2020-2021-Project-php-/README.md

  $dbname = 'linkedon';

 # test code for dbconnection
- will be in notepad
+ will be in notepad on testdbconnection brunch